- Entity Choice Generally

 Aaah, if life were only that easy.
 Actually, sometimes it is.
 One rule of thumb — is it a small business not providing professional services, with no plans for investors and modest gross receipts?
 That’s a case where you might lean heavily toward an LLC.
 Investors on the horizon?
 Corporation.
 The analysis can get tortured for businesses that are larger or are growing.
 Real estate tends toward LLCs.

 An S Corporation is a corporation that has made an election (i.e., timely filed a form) to be taxed as a “pass-through”, i.e., the corporation itself is generally not taxed, but all of the taxes for profits and income, as well as for losses and expenses, are passed through to become the obligations of the individual shareholders.
-There are limitations to what corporations can be S Corporations.
+There are limitations to which corporations can elect S Corporation treatment.
 For example, S Corporations cannot be owned by more than 100 shareholders or by non-resident aliens.
 The “S” stands for . . . wait for it . . . small.

 You’ve read a lot about that, I’m sure.
 There can be reasons to form there.
-Here are two that come up a lot: One, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
-Two: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
-But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as a “foreign” corporation/LLC.
+Here are two that come up a lot: First, your business is going to have big deal investors who like being in Delaware, sometimes for reason number . . .
+Second: Delaware law is corporate-centric, efficient, and can provide better protections for the corporation’s officers and directors.
+But like filing anywhere else, if the principal place of business is in another state, you’ll need to register your corporation (or LLC) in that state as well as filing a “foreign” corporation/LLC in Delaware.

 Some states use “Certificate of Incorporation” as an alternative to Articles of Incorporation; for example, New York and Delaware.